What's in your skincare?

-Indian frankincense is an ancient but very valuable herb in Ayurveda that’s derived from large trees located in India, China, Africa and the Middle East.
+Indian frankincense is an ancient but very valuable herb in Ayurveda.
+It’s derived from large trees located in India, China, Africa and the Middle East.
 It’s widely used as an anti-inflammatory and pain relief agent.

-When applied to the skin, it has soothing, anti-inflammatory and antioxidant effects whilst aiding the formation of glycosaminoglycans and new blood vessels to encourages optimum wound healing.
+When applied to the skin, it has soothing, anti-inflammatory and antioxidant effects whilst encouraging the formation of glycosaminoglycans and new blood vessels to accelerate optimum wound healing.

 Aloe vera (aloe barbadensis miller) has been used for medicinal purposes for several centuries.
 Its anti-inflammatory, antiseptic, antioxidant and healing properties make it a versatile ingredient in cosmetics and improving skin integrity.